oscarbenjamin/txt2bb/README.md

 Which of these ODEs is linear?
 ... (continues)
 ```
-You can send that yo a file and compile it using
+You can send that to a file and compile it using
 ```
 $ python txt2bb.py --latex questions.txt > questions.tex
 $ pdflatex questions.tex